 On Your Own Using YouTube

-It is 2018 and the way our world learns have changed quite a lot in last decade.
-Where you could have never imagined someone learning a musical instrument over internet back in the days, it is possible now and you can do it from the comfort of your home.
+It is 2019 and the learning process has changed quite a lot in the last decade.
+Even we could have never imagined someone learning a musical instrument over the internet back in the days, it is possible now and you can do it from the comfort of your home.

-The biggest advantage of doing a digital coaching or YouTube is the cost.
-If you are using free tutorials then it would not cost you anything and even if you are purchasing a digital coaching, it would cost you way less than the traditional ways.
+The biggest advantage of doing digital coaching or YouTube is the cost.
+If you use free tutorials then it will not cost you anything.
+And even if you purchase digital coaching, it will cost you less than the traditional ways.

 Another great benefit is the time issue.
-You can give as much or as little time you want to a particular session that you couldn’t do in a coaching as you would have to maintain with other students and their timelines.
-A video can be watched again and again so you will obviously not be missing anything.
+You can give as much or as little time you want to in a particular session that you couldn’t do in coaching as you would have to maintain with other students and their timelines.
+A video can be watched again and again.
+So you will obviously not be missing anything.

 At the end, it is fun and it will keep your awkwardness to only yourself.
 Musicians do not generally like to be around a lot of people when they are learning something and if you are the same, going for a digital learning system might be a good idea.

-Deciding on which instrument to get is a tough choice.
-There are so many things to consider, it’s even harder if you’re a beginner so it’s better to seek for professional help at the start.
+It is really tough to reach on decision that which instrument will be perfect for you.
+There are so many things to consider here. it’s even harder when you’re a beginner.
+So it’s better to seek professional help at the start.

-The Hawaiian beach vibe of the baritone ukulele will surely make your life better.
-This versatile, unique instrument will bring great joy and it’s something that you’ll definitely love keeping as a part of your life.
+And among out list, the Hawaiian beach vibe of the baritone ukulele can surely make your life better.
+This versatile, unique instrument will bring great joy and it’s something that you’ll definitely love keeping as a part of your music life.

-So, go grab that uke and rock the world!
+So, try to grab that uke and rock the world!